ad-freiburg/ad-blog/content/post/project-reproducing-wikisp/index.md

 **Provided by WikiSP:**
 - Two pretrained model checkpoints
 - Saved predictions of the best-performing model on WikiWebQuestions Dev set (`best.json`); available in the [official WikiSP repository](https://github.com/stanford-oval/wikidata-emnlp23/blob/master/predicted_results/best.json)
-- A partial evaluation script
+- A partial evaluation script based on a MongoDB structure
 - High-level descriptions of the training methodology and selected hyperparameters
+- Their fine-tuned version of ReFinEd for Named Entity Disambiguation / Entity Linking

 **Missing components:**
 - A dataset adaptation or preprocessing pipeline matching WikiSP’s training format